itsbalamurali/turing-devops/README.md

 ### Monitoring

 # P.S
-This setup can be improve and made in the following ways which cloudn't be done due to time constraints.
+This setup can be improved and made simpler in the following ways which cloudn't be done due to time constraints.

 * Setup KubernetesDNS.
 * Setup Node Autoscaler for AutoScaling Kubernetes Nodes in the event of high load.